harshitpaunikar1/prompt-reliability-workflow/.github/project-buildup-history.md

 - Task summary: Implemented prompt versioning in the Reliability Workflow.
 Prompts are now stored with semantic version numbers and a human-readable changelog entry.
 The evaluation harness can compare any two versions head-to-head on the test dataset and produce a before/after performance report.
 This makes it much easier to have a principled iteration process instead of ad-hoc edits.
 - Deliverable: Prompt versioning with changelog and head-to-head comparison implemented.
+## 2025-12-22 - Day 5: Documentation and wrap

+- Task summary: Wrapped up the Prompt Reliability Workflow project for the year.
+Wrote comprehensive documentation covering the evaluation harness design, how to add new test cases, how to interpret the reports, and how to use the versioning system.
+Also did a final end-to-end test of the full workflow: creating a new prompt version, running the evaluation, comparing to the previous version, and reviewing the regression report.
+Everything worked cleanly.
+- Deliverable: Documentation complete.
+Full end-to-end workflow verified.
+Project wrapped for the year.